 3 – Plenty of room to play

 Surfing’s popularity has exploded around the world (including in Halifax).
-Anywhere warm, rumoured to have amazing waves and easy access is going to be jam-packed with surfers.
+Anywhere warm, rumored to have amazing waves and easy access is going to be jam-packed with surfers.

 While a few extra faces in the line-up never hurt anyone, too many people can take a little joy out of the sport.
 However, in Halifax, crowds are minimal compared to other places.
-And if the well-known surf zones are too crowded for your liking, chances are you’ll be able to find a less crowded spot down just the road.
+And if the well-known surf zones are too crowded for your liking, chances are you’ll be able to find a less crowded spot down just the road at Martinique Beach.

 4 – It’s Canada!